Ann-Anahit/JS-Quiz/README.md

 ### Code Used

-* I used [this You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play section.
+I learned the JavaScript essentials from the Code Institute content.

-* As the API I used for the questions declared the correct answer and then had an array of incorrect answers, I had to find a way to shuffle the answers together so that the correct answer wouldn't always appear on the same button.
-Research led me to the Fisher-Yates Shuffle.
-Other methods of shuffling can favour some items in the array more than others, however the Fisher Yates Shuffle allows for a more even spread of probability of the answer being placed on each button.
-I used the following [YouTube tutorial](https://www.youtube.com/watch?v=eATLMjs7y4s&list=PL5egNEXQTWmFHAoWFVRLNAvD-9zzyWVxA&index=3) to further adapt the shuffle I had researched on W3Schools to work with the data I had.
+* I used [this You Tube tutorial](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=503s) and this page [W3Schools] (https://www.w3schools.com/howto/howto_css_modals.asp)to learn how to create a modal dialog for the beginning and the end of the game.

-As the JavaScript modules of the Code Institute Diploma did not cover local storage, I had to do a bit of research into this topic myself in order to set up the high scores section of my site.
+* For the questions I used the following page [This Math(.random)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to further adapt the shuffle I had researched on W3Schools to work with the data I had.

-* I used this [video tutorial](https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=9) on YouTube by [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) which taught me to save the team name and score to an object, that would then be saved into an array in local storage.
-It also explained how to sort the items in the array into descending score order, and then to splice the array, I have used the MAX_HIGH_SCORES as my point to splice.
+* I learned various methods for working with arrays from this specified page: [Array Methods](https://javascript.info/array-methods)

-* I used this [video tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) on YouTube by [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) to learn how to insert the local storage into the high scores page.
+* I used this Tutorial from CodeInstitute [JavaScript debugging tutor session] (https://drive.google.com/file/d/1AE87BqXYPmvvP910Kiz17DcKQUvDSGWZ/view)https://drive.google.com/file/d/1AE87BqXYPmvvP910Kiz17DcKQUvDSGWZ/view

 ### Content